boolean-uk/api-sql-intro/Query.md

 WHERE title LIKE '%Matrix%'

-## Extension 1
+# Extension 1
--Return the average film rating
+- Return the average film rating

 SELECT AVG(score)
 FROM films

--Return the total number of films
+- Return the total number of films

 SELECT COUNT(title)
 FROM films

--Return the average film rating by genre
+- Return the average film rating by genre

 SELECT genre, AVG(score) AS avg_rating
 FROM films
 GROUP BY genre;

-## Extension 2
+# Extension 2
 CREATE TABLE directors (
   director_id SERIAL PRIMARY KEY,
 	name VARCHAR(20) UNIQUE NOT NULL